Unity-Technologies/2d-techdemos/README.md

 ## How to use this

 This repository is a Unity project which you can open using Unity.
-To view the examples in an existing Unity project, please copy the contents in the Assets folder to the Assets folder of your existing project.
+To view the examples in an existing Unity project, please copy the contents in the Assets folder to the Assets folder of your existing project as well as the manifest.json file in the Packages folder.

-As this repository contains the scripts from 2d-extras, you do not need to include the files from the 2d-extras repository to this.
+As this repository contains the scripts from 2d-extras as a package, you do not need to include the files from the 2d-extras repository to this.

 ## Features